QuisPic/ae-zoom-plugin/README.md

 # Zoom Plug-in for After Effects
-After Effects plug-in that comes with [Zoom](https://github.com/QuisPic/ae-zoom) script for Ae.
+After Effects plug-in that comes with [Zoom script](https://github.com/QuisPic/ae-zoom) for Ae.
 The plug-in adds support for custom key bindings that can change zoom value of the active viewer.

 ## Please note
-This plugin is intended to be used together with [Zoom](https://github.com/QuisPic/ae-zoom) script.
+This plug-in is intended to be used together with [Zoom script](https://github.com/QuisPic/ae-zoom).
 You can add key bindings only using the script.
 The plugin will only read existing key bindings added by the script.

 ## Dependencies
 * [Cmake 3.8.0+](https://www.cmake.org/download/)